-Watch the live webcast on April 27, 2:30 p.m.
+Watch the webcast here live on April 27, 2:30 p.m.
 EDT.

 Since 1886, the National Academy of Sciences has honored outstanding achievement in the physical, biological, and social sciences through its awards program.
+This annual awards ceremony will honor the major contributions made by the 20 researchers below, including an address by 2025 Public Welfare Medalist Mary-Claire King.

 2025 NAS Awards Recipients